 Even so, calcium chloride was the clear winner.
 Please note that a hard, half-inch thick crust had formed over the surface of the calcium chloride.
 The crust was almost like concrete, really quite difficult to chip away without breaking the dish.

 So where can you buy calcium chloride?
-One place is in with the canning supplies, sold by Ball as “Pickle Crisp Granules” (5.5 oz. for $6).
+One place is in with the canning supplies, sold by Ball as “Pickle Crisp Granules”.
 It makes the pickles crunchy and is used in commercial dills (Claussen, for example).

-It’s cheaper to buy Morton Safe-T-Power ice melter in plastic cans, 9 lbs. for $5.
+It’s cheaper to buy Morton Safe-T-Power ice melter in plastic cans.
 People use it on their outside steps and sidewalks in winter to melt ice.
-If you buy pallets of calcium chloride in 50-lb. bags, you can get it for $12 a bag.
+If you buy pallets of calcium chloride in 50-lb.
 Tractor-trailer loads are even less.

 I put “packets” of desiccant in with my vegetable seeds.

 I make the packets from coffee filters (Mr. Coffee-type), cutting, folding, and stapling as necessary.
 Don’t forget that calcium chloride can potentially double in volume from its original (dry) size.
 So don’t stuff the packets.
 More is not better.

 Were I to use larger containers – 5-gallon buckets, say, or 30-gallon trash cans – for storing grains, flour, and the like, then I would not use fragile coffee-filter packets.
 I would use old vitamin bottles or mayonnaise jars (of whatever size seemed appropriate for the task at hand) with many small holes punched in the lid.
 Jars LABELED with what’s inside, thank you!